 3. Students who take PERLS 580 or PERLS 581 are eligible for 3 hours of credit toward the Graduate Ethics Training requirement of their degree.

-- The Certificate of Completion of Graduate Ethics Training form can be found in the Forms Cabinet.
+- The Certificate of Completion of Graduate Ethics Training form can be found in the Forms and Handbooks.

 - Submit the signed form to the Graduate Office immediately upon completion of the course to be kept on file.
 Failure to do so will result in no guarantee of the professor confirming your eligibility of having met this requirement later on in your program i.e. 1 -2 years down the road.